ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 ### CloudFront Security

-Geographic Restrictions - by default this is disabled; you can either disable (blacklist) or enable (whitelist) but not both
+Geo Restrictions - by default this is disabled; you can either disable (blacklist) or enable (whitelist); restricted viewers get a `403` and yes, you can create custom error pages

 As a protip, don't cache credit card information in CloudFront edge caches.
 For example, you can configure your origin to include a Cache-Control:no-cache="field-name" header in responses that contain credit card information, such as the last four digits of a credit card number and the card owner's contact information.

 Redirect HTTP to HTTPS is a common security feature which can be enable on Cloudfront.

+There are two different ways to configure SSL:

+Dedicated IP Custom SSL - expensive; limited support from ancient browsers

+SNU Custom SNL - multiple domains to serve SSL over same IP address; good support overall browsers

 ## When